bdetwiler/draft-detecting-unwanted-location-trackers/draft-detecting-unwanted-location-trackers.md

 ### Removal
 The platform MUST delete any local identifying information associated with an accessory if the manufacturer's software is removed or if the platform unpairs from the accessory.

+## Open to Third-Party Developers

+Access to the accessory, its location-enabled advertisement payload, the accessory non-owner service, and the accessory non-owner characteristic MUST be available to third-party developers running software on the platform.
+This ensures that third-party applications have the capability to extend the platform's unwanted tracking detection through services such as dedicated manual scanning or customizable alerting.

+### Disablement Instructions

+Third-party developers MUST be able to access the disablement instructions as described in {{disablement-instructions}}.
+Access to these instructions MUST NOT be limited by special authentication or rate limiting.

+### Serial Number Look-Up

+Third-party developers MUST be able to perform the serial number look-up or to trigger the serial number look-up on the platform.

 # Security Considerations